markjnkim/es_mod/Lesson-Template.md

 *Walk student through this step, include LBs as appropriate, etc.*

+*Transitional text to next section.*

+## Non-Step Section

+**Note:** Other sections can be intermingled with the Step sections as necessary.
+Some sections aren't a step, but explain a concept instead.

 ## *Step 3*

 *2–3 sentences describing what will be covered in this section.*

 *Walk student through this step, include LBs as appropriate, etc.*

+*Transitional text to next section.*

 ## *Step 4*